Past Events

 Presented in conjunction with We Are the Voices.

-Oakland-based artist, curator, and writer Leila Weefur will be in conversation with Susan Stryker about Weefur's interdisciplinary work including the upcoming project PLAY†PREY, a gospel presented as a multi-channel film experience, that recounts a relationship between God, the Church, and a queer Black child.
+Oakland-based artist, curator, and writer Leila Weefur in conversation with Susan Stryker about Weefur's interdisciplinary work including the upcoming project PLAY†PREY, a gospel presented as a multi-channel film experience, that recounts a relationship between God, the Church, and a queer Black child.

 Poetic Operations: a conversation with micha cárdenas and Susan Stryker